-- \ Class C Shares automatically convert into Class A Shares eight years after the purchase date.
-The 10-Year performance for Class C Shares does not reflect the conversion to Class A Shares after the first eight years of performance. - \\ Class R6 Shares commenced operations on February 26, 2016.
+Class C Shares automatically convert into Class A Shares eight years after the purchase date.
+The 10-Year performance for Class C Shares does not reflect the conversion to Class A Shares after the first eight years of performance.

+Class R6 Shares commenced operations on July 31, 2015.
 Prior to that date, the performance of Class R6 Shares shown in the table above is that of Institutional Shares.
 Performance has not been adjusted to reflect the lower expenses of Class R6 Shares.
 Class R6 Shares would have had higher returns because: (i) Institutional Shares and Class R6 Shares represent interests in the same portfolio of securities; and (ii) Class R6 Shares have lower expenses.
+Benchmark returns do not reflect any deductions for fees or expenses.

 The after-tax returns are for Class A Shares only.
-The after-tax returns for Class C, Institutional, Service, Investor and Class R6 Shares will vary.
+The after-tax returns for Class C, Institutional, Investor and Class R6 Shares, and returns for Class R Shares (which are offered exclusively to employee benefit plans), will vary.
 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 In addition, the after-tax returns shown are not relevant to investors who hold Fund Shares through tax-deferred arrangements such as 401(k) plans or individual retirement accounts.